-Our plumbers and technicians at Majestic Plumbing & Electric are skilled at inspecting the potential for frozen pipes and can create a recommended plan of action before the onset of colder weather.
-In the meantime, here are some helpful tips to help prevent frozen pipes and water supply lines for your home or business.
+Our plumbers and technicians at Majestic Plumbing & Electric are skilled at inspecting your potential for frozen pipes and can create a recommended plan of action before the onset of colder weather.
+In the meantime, here are some helpful tips to help prevent frozen pipes or iced-out water supply lines for your home or business.
 When it gets cold outside, try these tips!

 - Keep garage doors closed if there are water supply lines in the garage.

 - Leave your kitchen and bathroom cabinet doors open to help warmer air to circulate around the plumbing.
 (Be sure to remove any harmful cleaners or chemicals out of the reach of children.)

 - If the weather is very cold outside, consider letting cold water drip from the faucet served by exposed pipes.
 (Running water through the pipe—even at a trickle—can prevent pipes from freezing.)

 - Re-program your thermostat to temporarily suspend the use of automatically lowered nighttime temperatures.
 (By keeping your thermostat set to the same temperature, you may incur a higher heating bill, but may prevent a much more costly repair bill for frozen pipes.)